 - No risk of crashing the application by invoking an on-demand profiler against a suffering or failing application, which is ironically the main use case for on-demand profiling.

-One perfect example of a large-scale continuous profiling system is the Google’s GWP (Google-Wide Profiling), which profiles almost every server and application at Google.
+A perfect example of a large-scale continuous profiling system is Google’s Google-Wide Profiling (GWP), which profiles almost every server and application at Google.
 Please refer to the GWP paper for the full details.

-In turn, StackImpact enables continuous performance profiling for anyone, a developer, small business or a large enterprise.
-It currently supports Go, Node.js and Python applications with the ability to profile CPU usage, memory allocations, blocking and async calls, also providing contextual information, such as errors and multiple runtime metrics.
+In turn, StackImpact enables continuous performance profiling for anyone - developers, small businesses or large enterprises.
+It currently supports Go, Node.js and Python applications with the ability to profile CPU usage, memory allocations, blocking and async calls, also providing contextual information such as errors and multiple runtime metrics.
 Learn more.

-Historically comparable CPU profiles from application over a selected period of time:
+Historically comparable CPU profiles from an application over a selected period of time: